melissakou/KG-RecSys/README.md

 # KG-RecSys

-I read some papers about Knowledge Graph applied in Recommender System, and write the summary of these paper.
+I read some papers about Knowledge Graph applied in Recommender System, and write the summary of these papers.
 For better reading the LaTeX math equation, please read *.ipynb.

 ***